ASA logo

 Compliance & Governance

-Projects are managed under Australian non-profit governance principles with explicit service boundaries and ethics controls.
+Projects are managed under Australian not-for-profit governance principles with clear service boundaries and ethical controls.

 East Asian Context Focus